 How Hot Is Too Hot for Sealcoating Islip Pavements?

-Manufacturers recommend that their sealcoating not be applied if the temperature is over 90 degrees Fahrenheit unless the contractor takes steps to counteract the heat.
+Manufacturers recommend that their sealcoating only be applied if the temperature is over 90 degrees Fahrenheit if the contractor takes steps to counteract the heat.

-1. Because the rate of evaporation is also influenced by humidity and wind speed, contractors may choose days with high humidity levels and low winds to slow down evaporation.
+1. Because the evaporation rate is also influenced by humidity and wind speed, contractors may choose days with high humidity levels and low winds to slow evaporation.

 2. Sealcoating contractors may schedule an application to begin at dawn.
 At sunrise, the pavement has not had time to absorb heat from the sun, so it is typically at its coolest point.